koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/filesystem-access.md

 ### fs Method

-The `fs` method takes in three arguments:
+The `fs` method is a useful utility that accepts three arguments:

-- `method` : The `fsPromise` method to call
+- `method` :This refers to the `fsPromise` method that you want to call.
-- `path`: The path for the express call
+- `path`: TThe path for the express call relevant to the specific `fsPromise` method call.
-- `...args`: Any remaining parameters for the FS call
+- `...args`: Any additional parameters that may be required for the `fsPromise` call.

 ```typescript
 async fs(method, path, ...args) {